mailchimp/statistrano/readme.md

 `rake branches:generate_index`
 manually kicks of index generation, good to run after pruning

 Testing
 =======

-The fixtures run tests through `localhost`, this requires that you are setup for ssh through localhost.
+Integraton tests run through `localhost`, this requires that you setup ssh through localhost to run the tests.
+Look at [setup](#setup) for help with that.

+Tests are written in rspec, and can be run with `rspec`.
+To run an individual test, run `rspec path/to/spec.rb`.

 ### Setup